- Double Laminated Insulating

 - Heat Treatment

 Glass substrates are the individual plies of glass used to fabricate glass units and may also be referred to as float glass, raw glass or glass lites.
-Glass substrate options include clear, tinted and low iron.
+Each substrate is available in a variety of thicknesses and can have Viracon’s reflective or Low-E coatings and digital or silk-screen print, applied.

 - Clear is the most commonly specified glass substrate and has a slight green tint.
 In applications where designers wish to reduce the green tint, low iron glass is often specified in place of clear glass.